Corn flour milling machine

 These are poly and mono-unsaturated fats; there is no cholesterol.

-"The majority of the tocols are found in the oil-rich germ layer; and as the germ layer in corn is larger, its concentration is also higher.
-Degerming and milling remove between 90 and 95% of the vitamin E content[4]."
+"The majority of the tocols are found in the oil-rich germ layer; and as this part in corn is larger, its concentration is also higher.

 Antioxidants

-The details are not important as it is complex biochemistry, but the bran contains phenols and ferulic acid which are potent antioxidants; they are released in the colon which is constantly under attack because of all the fecal material making it prone to aggressive malignant-tumours.
+The details are not important as it is complex biochemistry but the bran contains phenols and ferulic acid which are potent antioxidants; they are released in the colon which is constantly under attack because of all the fecal material making it prone to aggressive malignant-tumours.

 This ferulic acid found in the bran also exhibits antimicrobial activity against pathogens in the colon.